 HSZ (Hong Kong) Limited is an asset management company headquartered in Hong Kong, and as such is subject to oversight by the Securities and Futures Commission of Hong Kong.
-It possesses licenses of Type 4 ("Advising on Securities") and Type 9 ("Asset Management").
+It possesses licenses of Type 1 ("Dealing in Securities"), Type 4 ("Advising on Securities") and Type 9 ("Asset Management").